Skip to Content

 Myth Vs. Reality: Do Snakes Actually Dislocate Jaws?

-You’ve probably heard the myth that snakes can dislocate their jaws to swallow large prey, but the truth might surprise you.
+You’ve probably heard the dramatic claim that snakes dislocate their jaws to swallow massive prey, but this popular belief couldn’t be further from the truth.

 Common Misconceptions About Snake Jaw Dislocation